 Go to the ice cream market

-Yeah, there’s just a market in Oaxaca that sells like only ice cream.
-Like hundreds of flavors of ice cream, including some that you might have never even heard of before.
+Yeah, you heard right.
+There is literally a market in Oaxaca that sells only ice cream.
+Hundreds of flavors of ice cream, including some that you might have never even heard of before.
 You literally just chill in the plaza with everyone while you all eat your ice cream.
 There will also likely be a band that stumbles into the plaza at some point because this is Mexico.
 Absolutely worth going to just for the ice cream.

 Templo de Santo Domingo (and the neighboring Cultural Museum)

 This is one of the most incredible churches I have seen in my life.
 There are thousands of decorations and each one is intricately done with impeccable detail.
 It is hard to miss, considering it is one of the most central and iconic locations in all of Oaxaca.
 On the inside of the church, one can gaze in wonder forever.
 There are tiny details everywhere you look.
 Just outside the church, you’ll find the hustle of Oaxaca at its finest, a bustling plaza where all sorts of alleyways and side roads intersect.

 This probably isn’t the best place for vegetarians but for anyone looking to indulge in heaps of meat, this is the place to go.
 You can order a kilo of mixed meats for about $10 and feast.
 It is just one of the many local markets you can stumble into in Oaxaca.

 One thing that amazed me about Oaxaca was its devotion to the arts.
 There are so many art galleries, street art displays, and museums dedicated to just art.
 You could spend days exploring the streets of Oaxaca just browsing through the street art.
 All over downtown historic Oaxaca are art galleries and art museums.
 Artisanal markets and local craftsmen selling their wares at markets rounds out Oaxaca as a perfect place to indulge in the arts.